-Common Carrier Transportation: The transport of a recipient by bus, taxicab, other commercial carrier, or by private automobile.
+Common carrier transportation: The transport of a member by bus, taxicab, other commercial carrier, or by private automobile.

-Level of Service (LOS): Assessment necessary to determine what mode of state or local agency NEMT is appropriate and most cost effective for each recipient.
+Level of service (LOS): Assessment necessary to determine what mode of state or local agency NEMT is appropriate and most cost effective for each member.

 Medical review agent: An organization that MHCP (DHS) contracts with for review of the specific types of state-administered NEMT service level certification requests.

-Medical Transportation: The transport of a recipient for the purpose of obtaining a covered service or transport of the recipient after the service is provided.
+Medical transportation: The transport of a member for the purpose of obtaining a covered service or transport of the member after the service is provided.
 The types of medical transportation are common carrier, special transportation and life support.

 Minnesota Department of Transportation (MnDOT): The principal Minnesota state agency to develop, implement, administer, consolidate and coordinate state transportation policies, plans and programs (Minnesota Statutes 174).

-NEMT Coordinator: An entity made up of one or more county, tribe or contracted provider with the responsibility of coordinating the appropriate level of transportation services for the client.
+NEMT coordinator: An entity made up of one or more county, tribe or contracted provider with the responsibility of coordinating the appropriate level of transportation services for the member.

-No Show: Client is not at pickup location when scheduled or client has cancelled a scheduled trip within the following:
+No show: Member is not at pickup location when scheduled or member has cancelled a scheduled trip within the following:

-Nonemergency Medical Transportation (NEMT): Local county or tribal administered and state-administered transportation services provided to enable MHCP recipients access to medically necessary covered services or to attend MHCP service related appeal hearings.
+Nonemergency medical transportation (NEMT): Local county or tribal administered and state-administered transportation services provided to enable MHCP members access to medically necessary covered services or to attend MHCP service related appeal hearings.

-State-administered nonemergency medical transportation (NEMT): effective July 1, 2016, this refers to transportation services administered and reimbursed directly to the MHCP enrolled providers by DHS for transport of MHCP-eligible recipients certified to use one of the state-administered levels of transport to get to and from an MHCP covered medical service.
-This includes assisted, ramp or lift-equipped, protected and stretcher transports.
+State-administered nonemergency medical transportation (NEMT): Transportation services administered and reimbursed directly to the MHCP enrolled providers by DHS for transport of MHCP-eligible members certified to use one of the state-administered levels of transport to get to and from an MHCP covered medical service.
+This includes ramp and lift-equipped, protected and stretcher transports.

-Trip or trip leg: The transport of the recipient from the pickup (origination) location to the drop-off (destination) location.
+Trip or trip leg: The transport of the member from the pickup (origination) location to the drop-off (destination) location.
 This is the unit of billing.